Hamburger menu icon

 The International IgAN Prediction Tool indicates Mark has 12% risk of progression after 5 years.
 However, his biopsy revealed crescents, which are not included in the risk prediction model but have been associated with poor prognosis and more rapid decline in kidney function.1-3,a

-Given Mark’s risk, he was started on optimized supportive care.
+Given Mark’s risk, he was started on supportive care.

-eGFR, estimated glomerular filtration rate; ESKD, end-stage kidney disease; MEST-C, mesangial hypercellularity (M), endocapillary hypercellularity (E), segmental sclerosis (S), tubular atrophy and interstitial fibrosis (T), crescent (C).
+eGFR, estimated glomerular filtration rate; ESKD, end-stage kidney disease; GBM, glomerular basement membrane; MEST-C, mesangial hypercellularity (M), endocapillary hypercellularity (E), segmental sclerosis (S), tubular atrophy and interstitial fibrosis (T), crescent (C).

 Impact of eGFR Decline